• Default Language

 Can humans get mites from goats?

-How long does it take for the new treatment to work?
+How long does it take to get rid of mites on goats?

 Please continue reading the full article below.